scottnonnenberg/blog/pages/posts/2016-01-25-a-modest-async-proposal.md

 };
 ```

 The same process implemented with promises is not as deeply nested, so perhaps it is a little easier to read.
 And it’s easier to see what information is passed from step to step: it’s either returned from each step, or it is stored in one of the two variables declared at the top (`user` and `references`).
-This is in contrast to the callback style, where inner functions have access to any outer method’s variables via closures: a source of confusion and bugs.
+This is in contrast to the callback style, where inner functions have access to any outer function's variables via closures: a source of confusion and bugs.

 But it really doesn’t matter what async system technique we use, we still have the same problem.
 You can’t test any of these steps independently or rearrange them without pain.
 Nor is it easy to figure out what each step is trying to do.
-Naming can help, but it’s just too much happening in one method.
+Naming can help, but it’s just too much happening in one function.

 Let’s do something about that: let’s refactor.